affg-data/IZ_data_lab/README.md

 ## Purpose

-The purpose of **IZ Data Lab** is to build a collection of reproducible, data-driven analyses that explain important economic, financial, and geopolitical topics through visualization.
+The purpose of **IZData Lab** is to build a collection of reproducible, data-driven analyses that explain important economic, financial, and geopolitical topics through visualization.

 Rather than focusing solely on statistical models, these projects emphasize historical context, market dynamics, and intuitive storytelling to make complex data more accessible.